 RIVERSPORT Rapids Whitewater Rafting

-For an adventure and a thrill in Oklahoma City’s Boathouse District, is the amazing RIVERSPORT Rapids & Adventures.
+For an adventure all by its self in Oklahoma City’s Boathouse District, is the amazing RIVERSPORT Rapids & Adventures.
 Not only will you feel the thrill on the rapids, but you can also go kayaking, and sail across the sky on their zip line.
 I love to zip line, and yes, I took advantage!
 There’s an adventure course, a youth zone, and lots of fun things for kids and adults alike.
-For one price, you can enjoy the entire RIVERSPORT (zip lining extra) all day long.
+For one price, you can enjoy the entire RIVERSPORT (zip-lining extra) all day long.

 The below photo tells it all!
-Whoa, what a thrill it was.
+Whoa, what a ride it was.
 Everyone needs to try this once, or twice if you’re a 9 yr old that likes to see his mother get frightened!
-My son, as you can see was having a ball the whole ride.
+My son, as you can see was having fun.
 We went around four times, and I couldn’t wait to get out.
 I hung in there though.

 If you want a thrill, RIVERSPORT Rapids is the place.

 Oh, and even though I was a little scared, for the record, I’m pretty much scared of any type of ride that involves water.
 It’s a risk I took, and now I can cross it off my bucket list!
 The others in the raft LOVED it and have been around many times.

 If bowling couldn’t get any better.
 My son whipped me again!
 HeyDay provided us with a game of bowling, an hour of arcade time, and food.
 That was the best hamburger I’ve had in a while.
 We had fun, and though I suck at bowling, Brody loved trying to tell me how to bowl.
 I even got pointers from our host, Jennifer.